whentea/cplusplus/function_void.md

 # FUNCTIONS

-Now, It's time to talk about function.
+It's time to talk about function.

+Function in the term of programming, is a group codes to perform a specific task.

+That's different from "Function" in mathematics, which is in mathematics, function is a special relationship.

+Function relates an input to an output or an output relates somehow to an input.

+## Functions in programming language

-And, firstly, let's discuss about what VOID is.
+Okay, first, let's discuss about what VOID is.